Caspian Airlines Flight 6936: Aircraft and crew

 The accident aircraft was a McDonnell Douglas MD-83, registration EP-CPZ, msn 53464.

 The captain was a 64-year-old man, who had joined Caspian in 2019, having previously flown for Kish Air and the Iranian Navy.
 He had 18,430 flight hours, including 7,840 hours on the MD-80.
 The first officer was a 28-year-old man, who had logged 300 flight hours, with 124 of them on the MD-80.

 Investigation

 The accident was investigated by Iran Civil Aviation Organization.
-On the final report released on 1 September 2020, it was established that the accident was caused by an unstabilized approach that lead to a runway overrun, all of which occurred due to crew errors which are poor decision making about the risk of high-speed landings, poor crew resource management (CRM) and incorrect judgement in not making an appropriate Go-around while perform the unstabilized approach.
-Three more contributory factors are also discovered by the report which are the decision to load five extra tons of fuel which increased the required landing distance, the decision by the pilots to make the landing on runway 13 despite the tailwind and the inability of the copilot (Pilot Monitoring) to take control of the aircraft and make proper action to execute the Go-around.
+On the final report released on 1 September 2020, it was established that the accident was caused by an unstabilized approach that lead to a runway overrun, all of which occurred due to crew errors which are poor decision making about the risk of high-speed landings, poor crew resource management (CRM) and incorrect judgement in not making an appropriate Go-around while performing the unstabilized approach.
+Three more contributory factors were also discovered on the report which were: the decision to load five extra tons of fuel which increased the required landing distance, the decision by the pilots to make the landing on runway 13 despite the tailwind and the inability of the copilot (Pilot Monitoring) to take control of the aircraft and make proper action to execute the Go-around.